 What are the specific risks your organisation, premises and assets are susceptible to?

-An emergency response team would be required, where specified risk exists, to respond to an emergency or incident.
+A standby rescue team would be required, where specified risk exists, to respond to an emergency or incident.
 Specified risks can relate to an environment or location (i.e. confined space) and what could happen in that environment (i.e. lack of oxygen) and may include:

-- Confined Space (High or low oxygen levels, gases, poor lighting, free-flowing solids, ingress of fluids and falls)
+- Confined space (High or low oxygen levels, gases, poor lighting, free-flowing solids, ingress of fluids and falls)

 - Events (volume of attendees, fire safety and escape routes)

 - Hazmat and environmental (spillages, chemical leaks, pollution and chemical burns)

 - Heavy movements and CDM sites (Entrapment, entanglement and crushing injuries)